 Egg Donation Requirements: What Are They?

-Who can be an egg donor?
-To become an egg donor you need to meet the following criteria:
+Who can be a donor?
+To become an Egg Donor you need to meet the following criteria:

 - Be between 19 and 31 years old

 - Having a healthy lifestyle

 These are the basic requirements, but if you want to know other requirements and why they are in place, keep reading!